web2project/web2project.github.io/_docs/module-building.md

 #### Intra-Module Subviews (Tabs)

 From our Todos example above, there are a trio of files - *companies_tab.view.todolist.php, contacts_tab.view.todolist.php, and projects_tab.view.todolist.php* - that give us Todos subviews within other modules.
-The naming convention is the most important part:
+The naming convention is the most important part ``{OtherModule}_tab.view.{BaseModule}.php`` where

-<pre>{OtherModule}_tab.view.{BaseModule}.php</pre> where

 *  OtherModule - This is the module where the tab should appear.
 In the above example, this would be companies, contacts, and projects respectively.
 *  BaseModule - This is the module itself which should be called from within the other modules.